 There are loads of great places to go walking or hiking in Weymouth and the surrounding Dorset countryside.
 Here are a few of my favourites…

 Redcliff Point to The Smugglers Inn at Osmington Mills

 Start at Bowleaze Cove, and climb up to Redcliff Point overlooking the cove.
-From here, a signposted Dorset coast walk of about two miles takes you to Osmington Mills.
+From here, a signposted Dorset coast walk of about 2.5 miles takes you to Osmington Mills.
 The walk is a fairly easy one, and at its end lies one of my all-time favourite pubs.

 The Smugglers Inn is a 13th-century white-washed pub which was once home to Emmanuel Charles, leader of the most notorious gang of smugglers in the area during the 18th and 19th centuries.
 Next to the pub is a small beach with a mini waterfall and lots of rockpools, and the views back towards Weymouth are fantastic.
 For a longer walk, keep heading along the cliffs until you reach Ringstead.

 This walk, which goes along the marshes between Chesil Beach and the mainland, is not only picturesque but also great for a little bit of history.
 This is the setting for the 1898 book Moonfleet (well worth a read), a tale of smugglers and adventure.
 In reality, The Fleet really was a popular landing point for smugglers.
 Landing in the dead of night, they were able to judge their position by the size of the shingle, which gets progressively smaller from east to west.